AlexDoubleU/Portfolio/README.md

 # Portfolio
-A portfolio site for university
+A portfolio site made for university coursework.